prepaidplus/2025-recruitment-take-home/README.md

 -	Evaluate your ability to implement a real-world feature in a production-like environment.
 -	Test collaboration skills: seeking clarification, managing Git workflow, and structuring maintainable code.
 -	Provide you with a fair experience that mirrors how our team works day-to-day.

+NB:

-The backend APIs for authentication already exist.
+-The backend APIs for authentication already exist.
 Your task will be to build the front-end authentication flow that integrates with them.
-You will be compensated for your time at the rate of a junior developer being P220.00 per task completed (P880.00 if all 4 tasks are completed).
+-You will be compensated for your time at the rate of a junior developer being P220.00 per task completed (P880.00 if all 4 tasks are completed).

 ### TIMELINE & SUPPORT
 -	Intro Meeting (Monday Afternoon)